Webinar | Strategy & planning | Nonprofits & associations | Financial management

 Consistency is often more important than frequency when measuring KPIs.
 Create a plan for measuring metrics and maintain that schedule in order to accurately derive valuable insights over time.
 Also, remember to revisit your KPIs and adjust your plan as the organization evolves.

-Now let’s go over some of the most common metrics used by nonprofits, organized by category:
+Now let’s go over some key performance indicator examples.
+We’ll cover some of the most common metrics used by nonprofits, and share how to calculate KPIs in each category.

 Some revenue-related metrics to track include: